Haverholme Priory, Lincolnshire, 8 July 1848

 “Now I’m sad.”

-“As am I, and Jane, and everyone who knows the Hattons.
+“As am I, and Jane, and everyone who knows the Winchilseas.
 I waited to tell you the news, so it wouldn’t be on your mind.
 Her plight has been mentioned during our visits, but you weren’t privy to the conversations.
-We’re stopping to say goodbye to Lady Emily on her deathbed – that’s difficult.
-And we must offer some succour to Lord George.
+We’re stopping to say goodbye to Emily on her deathbed – that’s difficult.
+And we must offer some succour to George.
 It’s a delicate balance, reflecting hope and joy, while being solemn and respectful.”

 “I…” I have no idea how to behave.
 “I’ll try.”